jeremyrempel/jeremyrempel.github.io/index.md

 layout: default
 ---

-I'm an Engineer working at Etsy on the Android apps.
+I'm an Engineer working at Etsy on Android.
 This is my personal space.
 Any content and ideas are my own.
+I write and talk about things that are interesting to me.

-## Current Interests
+## My Interests
 - Android
 - Multiplatform Mobile / Kotlin Native
 - Clean Architecture
 - Offline First Mobile

-## Articles
+## My Articles
 - Refactoring Kotlin - INPRG
 - Building an Offline First Mobile App - INPRG
 - [Why we need Kotlin Native](https://medium.com/android-things/why-we-need-kotlin-native-adacc03e988c)
 - [Building a Kotlin Native App on iOS and Android](https://medium.com/android-things/building-a-kotlin-native-on-ios-android-6a6db9df5bef)

-## Speaking
+## My Speaking
 - *Brooklyn Kotlin* - Building a Kotlin Native App on iOS and Android: Apr 25
 - *Droidcon Vienna* - Building a Kotlin Native App on iOS and Android: Sept 19-20

-## Podcasts
+## Podcasts that inspire me

 - [Talking Kotlin](http://talkingkotlin.com/)
 - [Fragmented Podcast](https://fragmentedpodcast.com/)